Genetic and anthropometric studies on Japanese people: Tripartite ancestry theory

+Criticism

-However recently, the tripartite ancestry theory is being met with criticism since its introduction in 2021.
+However, the tripartite theory is being met with criticism since its introduction in 2021.
 In essence, Japanese researchers claim that a tripartite theory is redundant as the genealogical difference between Yayoi and Kofun groups is not significant enough and that the temporal discrepancy of the periods is minuscule.
 Japanese linguists also state that the languages spoken during the periods are generally related to each another and that the speakers were most likely related.